clusterdock/topology_mapr/README.rst

                             same port number on the host (default: False) --dont-register-gateway
                             If specified, do not register gateway with the cluster (default: False)
+      --secure              If specified, enable native security for the cluster (default: False)

     Node groups: